robb-j/dashund/README.md

   create <widget|auth|zone> <identifier>  Create a new resource delete <widget|auth|zone> <identifier>  Delete a resource

-  refreshAuth                             Refresh any expired authorization move <identifier> <destination> <pos>   Move a widget to a new zone/position
+  refreshAuth                             Refresh any expired tokens move <identifier> <destination> <pos>   Move a widget to a new zone/position
 ```